 In our first episode, Mike is joined by Ethan Banks networking expert, podcaster, blogger and co-founder of Packet Pushers Interactive.

-First, they will discuss what Hybrid Cloud means and then jump into a lively conversation about important considerations for cloud adoption, what who's responsible for security, adopting new tech and processes, organizational changes, gotchas. and much more.
+First, they will discuss what Hybrid Cloud means and then jump into a lively conversation about important considerations for cloud adoption, who's responsible for security, adopting new tech and processes, organizational changes, gotchas, and much more.

 Mike Valladao: Welcome to the first episode of Navigating The Cloud Journey podcast series, I’m your host Mike Valladao, and today we discuss visibility strategies for hybrid cloud environments.

 Mike Valladao: I’m delighted to have Ethan banks is our guest today Ethan architected networks for more than 20 years before he co-founded Packet Pushers Interactive LLC.